kristenmaskery/MechaCar_Statistical_Analysis/README.md

 The provided linear model indicates an r-squared value of 71%; R-squared values indicate the percentage difference between the independent and dependent         variables in the dataset.
 Therefore, we can determine that approximately 71% of the time the linear model will predict the mpg values effectively, the remaining     29% could be due to instrumental error and/or external factors.
 ![Linear_Regression:](./Resources/Linear_Regression.png)

+## Summary Statistics on Suspension Coils

+**1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?**

+From the statistical data provided in the lot_summary the current manufacturing data in lots 1 and 2 do meet the designated design specifications, as both lots maintain a relatively similar mean and median which respectively also do not exceed the variance specification.
+Whereas, lot 3 exhibits the most incremental variance in which exceeds the design and manufacturing specifications.